Mummy Story 4

 The Mummy on the Titanic

-The Princess of Amen-Ra lived some 1,500 years before Christ.
+The Egyptian princess of Amen-Ra lived some 3,500 years.
 When she died, she was laid in an ornate wooden coffin and buried deep in a vault at Luxor, on the banks of the Nile.
 In the late 1890s, four rich young Englishmen visiting the excavations at Luxor were invited to buy an exquisitely fashioned mummy case containing the remains of Princess of Amen-Ra.
 They drew lots.
 The man who won paid several thousand pounds and had the coffin taken to his hotel.
 A few hours later, he was seen walking out towards the desert.
 He never returned.

 Once the Princess was installed in the Egyptian Room, trouble really started.
 Museum's night watchmen frequently heard frantic hammering and sobbing from the coffin.
 Other exhibits in the room were also often hurled about at night.
 One watchman died on duty, causing the other watchmen wanting to quit.
 Cleaners refused to go near the Princess too.